• Skip to primary navigation

 Jump to Recipe Print Recipe

-The best jambalaya includes tender chicken, spicy sausage and a combination of perfectly steamed rice onions and celery.
+The Best Jambalaya is a flavorful, vibrant dish that originates from Louisiana.
+It includes tender chicken, spicy sausage and a combination of perfectly steamed rice, onions and celery.
 Here's another big plus, this recipe makes enough to feed a crowd.
+Serve it with homemade Potato Rolls for a comforting meal that everyone will love!

 A scoop of jambalaya on a plate with a fork.